tarwn/lessthandot-hugo/blogs/content/posts/2009-12-31-using-variables-in-ssis.md

 The script task is the place we can do these validations by using the System.IO and associated methods to check if the file exists that is stored in the focused file variable beforehand.
 We can avoid the static settings by working with the property values that way.

-Now that we have gone over our finally functional example of using variables by dynamically setting a file archive operation, let’s run our new package created through these examples to see how it flows.
+Now that we have gone over our finally functional example of using variables by dynamically setting a file archive operation, let's run our new package created through these examples to see how it flows.

 ## Our completed package execution